Multibubble blow-up analysis for the Brezis-Nirenberg problem in three dimensions: Main results

 On the other hand, for multiple blow-up in \eqref{bp subcritical}, we are not aware of a formula analogous to \eqref{mu asymptotics thm} for $\rho_a(\bm{x}_0) = 0$, not even when $a \equiv 0$.
 We believe that our methods can yield such a formula, but we leave this question to future work.
 Such belief may be justified by the results in \cite{Frank2021b}, where $L^\infty$ single-blow-up asymptotics are obtained for both \eqref{brezis peletier additive} and \eqref{bp subcritical} when $\phi_a(x_0) = 0$ by arguments very similar to each other, which are however different from the ones employed here. \end{enumerate} \end{remarks}

 A crucial tool which we use repeatedly in the asymptotic analysis leading to Theorem \ref{theorem multibubble} is the non-degeneracy of the bubble $B$ as a solution to the equation $-\Delta u = u^5$.
 The non-degeneracy property roughly says that the solutions of the linearized equation around $B$, i.e. $-\Delta v = 5 B^4 v$, with polynomial growth are either the one you may expect, that is to say the one you can construct from the family $B_{\mu,x_0}$, or some function equivalent to the same homogeneous polynomial both at $0$ and $+\infty$.
 In fact this non-degeneracy property does not depend on the fact that $N = 3$, we state it, see Proposition \ref{u linear combi theorem} in the appendix, for general dimension $N \geq 3$.
 Proposition \ref{u linear combi theorem} substantially improves previous statements of the same kind with decreasing behavior at infinity, see for example in \cite[Appendix D]{Rey1990} and \cite[Lemma 2.4]{Chen1998}, the result is derived assuming that $\nabla v \in L^2(\R^N)$, respectively that $|v(x)| = o(1)$ as $|x| \to \infty$.
-However, as pointed out to us by an anonymous reviewer, to whom we are grateful, a kind of analysis suitable for our purposes was already performed by Korevaar, Mazzeo, Pacard and Schoen, see Section 2.2 of \cite{KMPS} and references therein.
+However, a kind of analysis suitable for our purposes was already performed by Korevaar, Mazzeo, Pacard and Schoen, see Section 2.2 of \cite{KMPS} and references therein.
 In their setting they deal with singular decreasing solutions of the linearization of $-\Delta u = u^\frac{N+2}{N-2}$ about a singular solution, nevertheless the proof contains all ingredients to be applied in our setting.
 The full needed non-degeneracy statement and a sketch of its proof is postponed to Appendix \ref{A}.